Learned Collusion: The Prisoner's Dilemma

 Under naive Q-learning, players alternate between high-Q phases and low-Q phases.
-The role of the bias is to facilitate transitions to (and the persistence of) high-Q phase.\ Each player has individual incentives to do so because, without bias, low-Q phases tend to last long, under the parameters chosen.
-We describe below two situations where individual incentives to depart from $b=(0,0)$ would be weaker.
+The role of the bias is to facilitate transitions to (and the persistence of) high-Q phase.
+Incentives to raise the bias depends on the prevalence of low-Q phases.
+We discuss below comparative statics with respect to $y$ and $\alpha$.

-\textit{Lower speed }$\alpha$\textit{.} The speed of alternation between these phases depends on the parameters of $Q$-learning.
-With a smaller speed of adjustment $\alpha$, there may be no alternation over the horizon considered: starting from high-Q's, conditions (most likely) remain favorable, starting from low-Q's, conditions (most likely) remain unfavorable.
-Said differently, the gap $|\Delta|$ remains (most likely) bounded away from $0$.
-Then, individual incentives to depart from $b=(0,0)$ may be much weaker, or there may be multiple $Qb$-equilibria.
-We report such cases in the \hyperref[app3]{Appendix}.
+In order to avoid multiplicity issues, but also as a mean of selecting equilibria based on a notion of evolutionary stability, we compute for each matrix obtained the (unique) limit Quantal Response equilibrium (see \citet{compte23}), obtained by endogenizing the logit parameter as follows: starting from a logit parameter $\beta$ equal to 0, we gradually increase $\beta$ until the logit-response dynamic becomes unstable or otherwise we increase it indefinitely.
+(See the \hyperref[app3]{Appendix} for a formal definition).
+For example, for the gain matrix of Table~\ref{T6a}, the procedure selects the equilibrium with smallest bias yielding 1.74.

+We report (see Figure \ref{figcomp}) comparative statics over $y$ for simulations done over 100000 periods and $\alpha\in\{0.1,0.3\}$, with $\varepsilon=0.1$, starting from unfavorable conditions.
+We indicate values obtained for unbiased and biased Q-learning with biases set at equilibrium values.

-\textit{Higher }$y$.
-When $y$ is closer to $1$, Q-traps are shallower and exits are easier.
-As a matter of fact, over a long horizon, high Q phases may become preponderant even when there is no bias.
-In such cases, there may be no incentives to distort the policy rule.
-We illustrate this by considering $y=0.5$ and $\alpha=0.5$.
-For simulations running $10000$ periods, there are still incentives to distort, but for 100000-period simulations, incentives to distort disappear: $b^{\ast}=(0,0)$ is the unique equilibrium.
+For large enough $y$, there is no bias in equilibrium, and equilibrium outcomes coincide with that obtained under unbiased (naive) Q-learning.
+The reason is that when $y$ is closer to $1$, Q-traps are shallower and exits are easier so high Q phases are preponderant \textit{even when there is no bias}.
+In such cases, there is no incentives to distort the policy rule.

+As $y$ gets lower, defection traps become an issue, and equilibrium biases adjust upward, keeping welfare levels almost constant across $y$ and $\alpha$, so essentially avoiding defection traps.

+Figure~\ref{figcomp} also illustrates that, given the horizon and initial conditions considered, a lower speed of adjustment $\alpha$ increases the prevalence of low-$Q$ phases even for intermediate values of $y$.
+In these cases, biased Q-learning helps.

+It is interesting to contrast our observations with \citet{banchio22a} who find two stable component for the continuous time limit.
+These stable components are consistent with our low-Q and high-Q phases.
+Our simulations, which are done far from the continuous time limit, allow us to examine transitions between phases, and how biased Q-learning, in equilibrium, tilts the outcome in favor of high-Q phases.